 The unprecedented field of LGBTQ candidates includes two for governor, one for Texas Supreme Court, three for Texas Senate, 11 for Texas House, eight for Congress, and dozens for various judicial seats.

 Twenty-eight of the LGBTQ candidates are male, and 24 are female.
-Seven are transgender, three are African-American, eight are Hispanic, and one is Asian-American.
+Eight are transgender, three are African-American, eight are Hispanic, and one is Asian-American.
 Six are incumbents who are among the state’s 18 current LGBTQ elected and appointed officials.

 “I think for many, the motivation to run is in sync with the adage, ‘If you’re not at the table, you’re on the menu,’” says Chuck Smith, CEO of Equality Texas, the statewide LGBTQ advocacy group.
 “We have recently been witnessing a continuous assault on our rights and freedoms.
 It is only by raising our voices and securing our ‘place at the table’ that we can ensure our constitutional rights to equal protection under the law are preserved.”